CUUATS/lrtp/content/existing-conditions/demographics/index.md

 2-person households.
 {{<table url="table3-6.csv"
 title="Urbanized Area Household Number by Size and Year" source="US Census Bureau.
-Decennial Census 2000 and 2010 (Table H13).
-Urbanized Area data are an aggregation of Champaign, Urbana, Savoy, Tolono, and Bondville.">}}
+Decennial Census 2000 and 2010 (Table H13).Urbanized Area data are an aggregation of Champaign, Urbana, Savoy, Tolono, and Bondville.">}}

 ### Urban-Rural Ratio
 The urbanized area grew from 123,938 people in 2000 to 145,361 people in 2010.